weakish/weakish.github.com/dive-into/typescript.md

 // Because TypeScripts looks at the overload list,
 // proceeding with the first overload attempts to call the function with the provided parameters.
 // If it finds a match, it picks this overload as the correct overload.
+// And since intersection type of functions are defined as function overloads in TypeScript,
+// this breaks the commutative rule of intersection function.
+// Given two function types `F` and `G`, `F & G` and `G & F` are not equivalent.

 // In the above code, the return type of `plus` is `number | string | boolean`,
 // which is a union type.